World-Charity-Tour/Upskllling/README.md

 # Upskilling Repository for Camsol

-Welcome to the Upskilling repository!
+Welcome to the Upskilling repo!
 This repository contains a collection of resources, guides, and tutorials designed to enhance your skills in various technical domains.
 Below is an overview of the available folders and their contents.

 ## Repository Structure